-My family and I have never been fans of traditional tuna noodle casserole, but we absolutely love this cheesy tuna noodle casserole recipe!
+My family and I have never been fans of traditional tuna casserole, but we absolutely love this cheesy tuna noodle version!
 This recipe is very versatile.
 It can be altered to accommodate whatever ingredients are on-hand or tweaked according to personal preference—and it still tastes amazing.
 (See ingredient variations at the end of this recipe.)

 Be creative, have fun experimenting, and enjoy!

 - 12 oz. uncooked wide egg noodles

 - 1 teaspoon minced garlic, (approximately 2 cloves)

 - 3 tablespoons butter

 - 1 (10.75 oz.) can Campbell's® cream of mushroom soup

 - 1 (10.75 oz.) can Campbell's® cream of celery soup

 - 2 cups (8 oz.) shredded sharp cheddar cheese